djkoloski/recipes/README.md

 ## Instructions

-1. Fry garlic in a dry pan on low heat.
-Roast until slightly brown.
+1. Fry garlic in a dry pan on low heat until lightly browned.
-2. Let garlic cool, cut off woody end and squeeze out of skin.
+2. Remove from heat and cool, then cut off woody end and squeeze out of skin.
-3. Quarter potatoes and boil until soft (with skins on).
+3. Quarter potatoes and boil with skins on until soft.
-4. Drain potatoes.
+4. Drain potatoes and combine all ingredients, then mix until fluffy and thoroughly combined.
-5. Add garlic, butter, half & half, salt, and pepper.
+5. Serve.

 # Ham Chowder